SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ### Graphical Application:: \*\*\* Catch the Button!

-Create a fun graphical application **“catch the button”**: a form consisting of one button.
+Create a fun graphical application **“catch the button”**.
 Upon moving the mouse cursor onto the button, it moves to a random position.
 This way it creates the impression that **"the button runs form the mouse and it is hard to catch"**.
 When the button gets “caught”, a congratulations message is shown.

 ![](/assets/chapter-2-1-images/14.Catch-the-button-01.png)

 We will begin with the same code from our last exercise.
-Lets change the name of our application to **Catch the Button!** and this time we will set the window size:
+Let's change the name of our application to **Catch the Button!** and this time we will set the window size:

 ![](/assets/chapter-2-1-images/14.Catch-the-button-02.png)